 Down – When the float is in the dropped position, the gas should flow steadily.

 Up – You can check the float and needle by removing the fuel bowl and lifting the float up, the gas should stop flowing.
 If it doesn’t – replace the needle/seal or the whole carburetor.

 As you know, the function of a choke or priming bulb is to enrich the fuel mixture so a cold engine starts smoothly.
 Your mower engine will be fitted with one or the other.
 The choke enriches the mix by restricting the amount of air entering the carburetor.
 The priming bulb does it by injecting extra fuel.

 Gas engines run best when the ratio of air to fuel is 14.7 to 1.
-Meaning 14.7 parts air to 1 part fuel, also known as air-fuel ratio (AFR).
-Using the choke or priming bulb counteracts the lean condition caused by the dense cold air, on a cold start.
+Meaning 14.7 parts air to 1 part fuel, also known as an air-fuel ratio (AFR).
+Using the choke or priming bulb counteracts the lean condition caused by the dense cold air on a cold start.
 Check out the choke test video here.

-Most mowers will typically have a lever to control choke, if a choke plate is sticking in the on position, the mower will flood itself with fuel and the more you crank over the engine, the worse it gets.
+Most mowers will typically have a lever to control the choke; if a choke plate is sticking in the on position, the mower will flood itself with fuel, and the more you crank over the engine, the worse it gets.
 Choke cables will need adjustment from time to time.

 More recent engines from Briggs & Stratton and Honda offer a thermostatically controlled automatic choke system.
 It’s a simple setup – a thermostat positioned beside the muffler pushes open the choke plate progressively as the engine heats.

 The system is a great idea, no doubt; no more fiddling around with choke levers or priming bulbs.
 Thermostats can fail from time to time; if your choke isn’t opening as the engine heats, it will flood the engine with gas.